The 5 most important questions about the electronic certificate of origin

 - How do I apply for a certificate of origin?

-- Which requirements do I have to meet?
+- What requirements do I have to meet?

-- What data do I have to enter in a certificate of origin?
+- What data do I need to include in a certificate of origin?

-- What advantages does the electronic certificate of origin offer?
+- What are the advantages of the electronic certificate of origin?

-A certificate of origin (IP) is a document accompanying goods, which certifies the non-preferential origin of your goods/parts.
-It is used alongside other documents that contain information about your goods, such as the EUR.1, the A.TR etc. will be enclosed with your goods at the time of shipment.
+A certificate of origin (CO) is a goods accompanying document that certifies the non-preferential origin of your goods/parts.
+It is attached to your goods along with other documents containing information about your goods, such as the EUR.1, A.TR, etc. attached to your goods at the time of shipment.